 Stephen King once said, “I believe the road to hell is paved with adverbs.”
 And while this might be a titch hyperbolic, he does have a point.
 Many of us remember our eighth-grade English teacher telling us to make our writing more interesting, and on the surface, it seems that using adverbs would be a good way to accomplish this.
 But in reality, they often have the opposite effect.
 Using a lot of adverbs allows you to be a bit lazy in your writing; the adverb takes the place of the awesome description you could have used.
 Let’s take a look at what you could be doing to spice up your writing instead of using adverbs.

 Find the perfect word.
 Often, we use adverbs because we think it gives readers a clearer picture of what’s going on.
 And while it’s true that “She walked slowly to the car” gives us more information than “She walked to the car,” it isn’t as useful as replacing “walked slowly” with the perfect verb.
 Did she amble to the car?
 Shuffle to the car?
 Saunter to the car?
 All of these are slow gaits, but the first implies that our protagonist was feeling pretty laid back about her walk to the car.
 Shuffle implies she is tired or downtrodden.
 And saunter has an aimless feel to it.
 All of them get her to the car slowly, but we are left with a different impression in each one.
 Make your verbs do the work of painting a picture without relying on an adverb to pick up the slack.
 (Side note: This isn’t to say that you should never just say, “She walked to the car.”
 Don’t use fancy verbs just for the sake of using fancy verbs.
 Sometimes all we need to know is that she walked to the car.
-But if you are adding an adverb because we need to know more than that, find a better verb instead.)
+But if you are adding an adverb because we need to know more than that, consider finding a better verb instead.)

 Use dialogue to show a character’s feelings.
 Adverbs frequently show up in dialogue tags as a way to express a character’s feelings.
 For example, an author might write, “‘Stop!’ she said angrily.”
 Instead of making that adverb do all of the work of letting readers know how your character feels, give them words that make their emotions clear.
 If your character says, “Don’t you dare!”, we can be pretty sure she wasn’t saying it happily or lightly or blithely.
 It’s going to be obvious that she’s a bit peeved.